Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 Maintenance Requirements to Keep Your Coverage Valid

 Your home warranty provider can and will deny claims if they determine the failure resulted from neglect.
-To keep your coverage valid and your system healthy, follow these guidelines:
+Most home warranties exclude pre-existing damage or issues caused by lack of proper maintenance.
+Knowing the most common claim denial reasons can help you avoid them.
+To keep your coverage valid and your system healthy:

-• Pump your tank every 3–5 years (more often for larger households)
+• Pump your tank every 3 to 5 years (more often for larger households)

 • Conserve water by spreading out laundry loads and fixing leaks promptly